Website Personalization 101: What You Need to Get Started

 A transcription agency, for example, might realize they have the following buyer personas:

 • Freelance Writer Freda.
 She’s 32, married, and juggling freelance writing for multiple publications at any given point in time.
-She uses transcription to transcribe interviews from clients and sources to save time, and to submit clear records to publications for fact-checking.
+She knows how to transcribe Google Meet interviews from clients and sources to save time, and to submit clear records to publications for fact-checking.
 She needs it to be affordable so it doesn’t eat into her profit, and she needs it fast.

 • Government Worker Greg.
 Greg attends government meetings where he regularly has to record meetings for transparency purposes.
 The government covers the cost of the transcriptions for ADA and archival purposes, but they need to find a service that can transcribe video and audio.